fl101/awardfares-blog/_posts/2024-02-12-eurobonus-updates-feb-2024.md

 **How it works:**

 1. Go to [SAS website](https://www.sas.se/giftcard/).
-2. Select a value: Choose the desired amount you want to gift.
+2. Select a value: Choose the desired amount to gift.
 3. Customize: Add a personal touch with a photo and a message.
 4. Retrieve & Send: Receive a link to access the gift card and send it via email or print it for a physical gift.

 <img src="../assets/img/eurobonus-updates-feb-2024/sas-gift-cards.webp" style="max-width:400px;width:100%" alt="SAS Launches Gift Cards For Valentine's Day 2024." class="noborder"/>

-### 5. Reintroduction of Airbus A350
+### 5. Reintroduction of the Airbus A350

 SAS is bringing back an Airbus A350 it had previously rejected just over a year ago.
 The decision comes as the airline seeks to increase its widebody capacity.
 This particular A350-900, which once operated under the SAS registration SE-RSC between 2020 and 2022, will fly again under a new registration (VP-COC).

 The move follows SAS filing for bankruptcy in July 2022.
 As part of restructuring efforts, the airline significantly reduced its fleet size by ending several aircraft leasing agreements early.
 This included letting go of **three A350s**, leaving them with only three remaining in the fleet.

-It will be interesting to see how this re-introduction impacts SAS's operations and whether they consider bringing back the other two previously rejected A350s in the future.
-It will also be interesting to watch out the fleet development after the acquisition from Air France-KLM and others.
+It will be interesting to see how this reintroduction impacts SAS's operations and whether they will consider returning the other two previously rejected A350s.
+It will also be interesting to watch out for fleet development after the acquisition from Air France-KLM and others.

 <img src="../assets/img/eurobonus-updates-feb-2024/se-rsc.webp" style="max-width:400px;width:100%" alt="SAS will reintroduce an A350-900, SE-RSC." class="noborder"/>